 To ensure our clients' needs are satisfied we invite our clients and their agent to be present for the inspection and ask questions during the inspection process.
 The more questions you ask, the better informed you will be.
 After all, it is our job to inspect for you.

 Scott Wright was born and raised here in Sonoma County.
 He started working in construction during the summers as a teenager and full time in his early 20’s.
 Over the years he has worked in many different areas of construction and has worked for some of the most respected companies in Sonoma County.
 In 2009, while in his mid 30’s, he decided that it was time for a change.
-After attending numerous hours of classes and onsite training, he joined Full Circle Inspections and began inspecting full-time.
+After attending numerous hours of classes and onsite training, he joined Full Circle Inspections and began inspecting full-time and has seen a lot in the last decade.
 Scott encourages his clients to attend the inspection so he can educate them and review the condition of the home and systems.

 Gunnar Alquist has been inspecting almost since the beginning of time.
 Born and raised in Southern California, he realized his mistake in his mid 20s and moved to Sonoma County in 1986 to rectify the situation.
 Entering the construction trades in the Big Bear Lake area in 1979, inspecting since 1997 and having completed nearly 7000 inspections in the North Bay, there are few in this area that have the level of knowledge and experience to match.
 Oh, and he is humble too.